tibbsm/mytab/README.md

   - one new thing about svelte a day
     - array methods (.push, .splice) do not trigger reactivity [link](https://svelte.dev/tutorial/updating-arrays-and-objects)
     - only values within the `$:` block will trigger reactivity ($: tot = yPlusValue(x) // only x will trigger)
-    - <slot> provide fallback if no child is passed to component
-    - there's a CLI
-    - todo: component cli
-    - debug tag
   - learn about event (dispatch) and stores
 - Wordle link
 - Types are correct?